 - What's worse is the fact that the crew member who calls for you to jettison the lower decks sounds so pained as he delivers that line.
 He knows there's no way to save anyone on the decks and given the Beast's signature corrupted segments start forming during the cutscene it's entirely possible that he and the entire crew trapped there are being melded into the ship as organic wiring as he cries out for the captain to save the rest of the Kuun-Lan.

 - The infection of the Caal-Shto in Cataclysm, after you spent two chapters protecting it.

 - The incredibly emotional What the Hell, Hero? delivered to the Bentusi by the Kuun-Lan Fleet Command in Cataclysm, where he claims they are no better than The Beast due to them massacring a force that prevented them from fleeing the galaxy instead of just helping.

 - Cataclysm's description of the Mimic-class pilots.
 They are assembled from "the lost"; people who woke up from cryosleep on Hiigara as the only survivors of their families or even their entire Kith.
 They have nothing left save vengeance against the Taidanii who took everything from them, explaining their willingness to sacrifice themselves in what are effectively suicide-bombings.

 - Later on if you use them against the Beast they are just as willing, making it likely that some of them are relatives of people you've lost to the Beast.

-- The end credits for Homeworld 1 in the remastered version contains a dedication to late Campbell Lane, the voice actor for Bentusi, referring to him as "Forever Unbound".
+- The end credits for Homeworld 1 in the remastered version contains a dedication to the late Campbell Lane, the voice actor for Bentusi, referring to him as "Forever Unbound".